Skip to Main Content

 72B

-• Excels in visual understanding, e.g. recognize charts, icons, graphics and layouts within images
+• Capable in visual understanding, e.g. analyze text, recognize charts, icons, graphics and layouts within images

 (Meta)